meilisearch/specifications/text/0059-geo-search.md

 ```
 > 🔴 Specifying parameters that do not conform to the `_geoPoint` signature causes the API to return an `invalid_sort` error.
 The error message should indicate how `_geoPoint` should be used.
 See `_geoRadius` built-in sort rule definition part.

+---

-### **As a end-user, I want to know the document distance when I am sorting around a geo point.**
+### **As an end-user, I want to know the document distance when I am sorting around a geo point.**

 - Introduce a `_geoDistance` parameter to the search result `hit` object.

 **`_geoDistance` field definition**

 - Name: `_geoDistance`
-- Description: Return document distance from a `_geoPoint` in meters.
+- Description: Return document distance when the end-user sorts documents from a `_geoPoint` in meters.
 - Type: int
 - Not required

 > 💡 `_geoDistance` response field is only computed and shown when the end-user have sorted documents around a `_geoPoint`.
-Filtering documents by a `_geoRadius` does not calculate and display the `_geoDistance` field within the search results.

 ### IV.
 Finalized Key Changes

+### V. Measuring

+-
+-

 ## 2. Technical Aspects

 ## 3. Future Possibilities

+- Add built-in filter to filter documents within `polygon` and `bounding-box`.
 - Handling array of geo points in the document object.
 - Handling multiple geo formats for the `_geo` field. e.g. "{lat},{lng}", a geo-hash etc..
-- Filter documents in polygon and bounding-box.